-Vector dot and cross products
+- Vector dot product and vector length

 Defining a plane in R3 with a point and normal vector